-1. Decisions under this Title shall be taken by the Council acting unanimously.
+1. Decisions under this title shall be taken by the Council acting unanimously.
 Abstentions by members present in person or represented shall not prevent the adoption of such decisions.

 When abstaining in a vote, any member of the Council may qualify its abstention by making a formal declaration under the present subparagraph.
 In that case, it shall not be obliged to apply the decision, but shall accept that the decision commits the Union.
 In a spirit of mutual solidarity, the Member State concerned shall refrain from any action likely to conflict with or impede Union action based on that decision and the other Member States shall respect its position.
-If the members of the Council qualifying their abstention in this way represent more than one-third of the votes weighted in accordance with Article 205(2) of the Treaty establishing the European Community, the decision shall not be adopted.
+If the members of the Council qualifying their abstention in this way represent more than one third of the votes weighted in accordance with Article 205(2) of the Treaty establishing the European Community, the decision shall not be adopted.

-- 2. By derogation from the provisions of paragraph 1, the Council shall act by qualified majority: - when adopting joint actions, common positions or taking any other decision on the basis of a common strategy; - when adopting any decision implementing a joint action or a common position.
+- 2. By derogation from the provisions of paragraph 1, the Council shall act by qualified majority: - when adopting joint actions, common positions or taking any other decision on the basis of a common strategy, - when adopting any decision implementing a joint action or a common position, - when appointing a special representative in accordance with Article 18(5).